Horenhof/ROSproject/README.md

 ## Theoretical Background
 ### Ros
 ##### What is ROS?
-The Robot Operating System (ROS) is a set of software libraries and tools that help you build robot applications.
+"The Robot Operating System (ROS) is a set of software libraries and tools that help you build robot applications.
 From drivers to state-of-the-art algorithms, and with powerful developer tools, ROS has what you need for your next robotics project.
-And it's all open source.[1]
+And it's all open source."[1]

-##### Die fundamentale Bestandteile von ROS sind : [2]
+##### Die fundamentale Bestandteile von ROS sind : *Quelle* [2]
 * *Nodes*: Ein Knoten ist eine ausführbare Datei, die ROS verwendet, um mit anderen Knoten zu kommunizieren.

 * *Messages*: ROS-Datentyp, der beim Abonnieren oder Veröffentlichen eines Themas verwendet wird.